-The MUTSA district will take advantage of the area's strategic location near the Tacoma MAX Station, the Sellwood neighborhood, Johnson Creek and the Springwater Corridor.
-The general purpose of the district is to still allow some commercial and residential uses as well as intensive employment uses.

-Design considerations within the district include the following:
+Tacoma Station Area Plan Zoning prescribed under the Tacoma Station Area Plan will generally remain unchanged except for increased residential density, as shown in Table 3.
+TSA subareas 1-3 will continue to take advantage of the area's strategic location near the Tacoma MAX Station, the Sellwood neighborhood, Johnson Creek and the Springwater Corridor.
+The general purpose of these subareas is to still allow some commercial and residential uses as well as intensive employment uses.
+Design considerations within the TSA subareas 1-3 include the following:

-- 19.303.3 Development Standards regarding commercial mixed-use zones; - Building heights: minimum of 25 ft and maximum of 90 ft, allowing for multistory mixed use buildings; - Street frontage: development should be oriented to the local street network where there are strong pedestrian connections - Maximum block length: 300-530 ft
+- 19.303.3 Development Standards regarding commercial mixed-use zones - Building heights: minimum of 25 ft. and maximum of 65 ft., allowing for multistory mixed use buildings - Street frontage: development should be oriented to the local street network where there are strong pedestrian connections. - Maximum block length: 300-530 feet